steinwurf/kodo-ns3-examples/README.rst

 ------------
 This repository contains examples that show how you can build an ns-3 using the Kodo erasure coding library (http://github.com/steinwurf/kodo).
-Which is freely available for educational and research purposes, you may find the specific license in the library.
+To obtain a valid Kodo license you must fill out the license request form.
+For educational and research purposes, you may find the specific license in the library LICENSE.rst.

 ns-3 (http://nsnam.org) is a discrete-event network simulator, targeted primarily for research and educational use. ns-3 is licensed under the GNU GPLv2 license.